Resource Allocation for Vehicle Platooning in 5G NR-V2X via Deep Reinforcement Learning: Introduction

-Motivated by the aforementioned points, our work concentrates on the resource allocation for platoon communication in the out-of-coverage scenario where multiple communication types coexist and all V2X communications are based on a simplified version of Mode-2.
+Motivated by the aforementioned points, our work features the new characteristics of NR-V2X where multiple communication types coexist, concentrating on the resource allocation for platoon communication in the out-of-coverage scenario based on a simplified version of Mode 2.
 We analyze the random selection algorithm in the current standard as the baseline algorithm.
-Then we apply the deep reinforcement learning algorithm to decrease the collision probability by letting the PL learn from the communication environment.
+Then we apply the deep reinforcement learning algorithm to decrease the collision probability by letting PL learn from the communication environment due to the potential benefits of learning from the environment \cite{Yin2019TCOM, Yin2020WNS3, DRLVTC}.
 In addition, a Monte Carlo simulator is employed to verify the results obtained by the analytical model and to compare the results between the two discussed algorithms.
-The major contributions of this paper are summarized as follows. \begin{itemize} \item We investigate the resource allocation for platoon communication from the MAC-layer perspective in the NR-V2X supported scenario where unicast, groupcast and broadcast communications coexist, and all of the vehicular communications operate without the assistance of base station. \item We propose employing the deep reinforcement learning in resource allocation problem, which exhibits that PL can learn from interactions with the communication environment and figure out a clever policy of collaborating with other vehicles to decrease the collision probability for platoon communication based on local information. \end{itemize}
+The major contributions of this paper are summarized as follows. \begin{itemize} \item We investigate the resource allocation for platoon communication from the MAC-layer perspective in the NR-V2X supported scenario where unicast, groupcast and broadcast communications coexist, and all of the vehicular communications operate without the assistance of BS. \item We propose employing the deep reinforcement learning in resource allocation problem for platoon communication, which exhibits that PL can learn from interactions with the communication environment and figure out a clever policy of collaborating with PMs to improve the communication reliability based on the received feedback. \end{itemize}

-This paper is organized as follows: Section \ref{sec:sys} analyzes the collision probability with random selection algorithm.
+The rest of this paper is organized as follows: Section \ref{sec:sys} analyzes the collision probability with random selection algorithm.
 In section \ref{sec:DRL}, we propose utilizing the deep reinforcement learning algorithm to the resource allocation problem for platoon communication.
 Section \ref{sec:sim} verifies the analytical model of the random selection algorithm by the simulations, and then compares the results between the two discussed algorithms.
 Finally, section \ref{sec:con} draws the conclusions.